DHTMLX/gantt-docs/data/desktop/initializing_gantt_chart.md

 When you develop an application with dhtmlxGantt, the first thing you need is to initialize or, simply speaking, to display the Gantt chart on the page.

-This guide tells about initialization of dhtmlxScheduler in plain JS and HTML.
+This guide tells about initialization of dhtmlxGantt in plain JS and HTML.
 You can also check the guides on integration with front-end frameworks:<br><br>

 <table>
 	<tbody style="text-align:center">